WillHTam/simple-aws-guide/readme.md

 - Zip a directory
     - `zip -r archivename.zip directory`
     - password protect with `e` flag
-- Transfer a file from the remote computer to your computer
+- Transfer a directory from the remote computer to your computer
     - `scp -i "key.pem" -r remoteip:path ~/Downloads`
 - Transfer a file from your local computer to a remote computer
-    - `scp -i "key.pem" ~/Downloads:file remoteip:path`
+    - `scp -i "key.pem" ~/Downloads:path/file remoteip:path`

 ## Make a VPC
 ### Enables loading of AWS Resources onto a virtual network